-- normally vertically orientated in relation to the chest wall
+- normally vertically oriented in relation to the chest wall

 - no rib erosion